mediadepot/docker-duplicacy/README.md

 This is a wrapper around http://duplicacy.com web GUI.

+Two branches are supported:

+- `latest`: the classic one with the fixed version of duplicacy_web baked into the image. x86_64 only.
+- `mini`: The container downloads and caches the correct binary of duplicacy_web for the host architecture and selected version on start.
+To update/downgrade to another version change the environment variable and restart the container.
+Supports x86_x64 and arm.

+Notes:

+- Arm detection is untested.
+- Download-on-demand approach was already used by duplicacy_web to fetch the updated version of a duplicacy cli engine.
+The `mini` container now extends this behavior to duplicacy_web itself making it easy to switch between versions at your cadence.

 ## Volumes
 `/config` -- is where configuration data will be stored.
 Should be backed up.